SuperZombi/MyTube-GUI/README.md

 ## Advantages:
 * Choice of video and audio streams in high quality.
 * Choice of language of audio streams.
+* Authorization for accessing age-restricted and account-required content.

 ## 💲Donate